 end – end of averaged PSD window in UTC

 freq, power – frequency in Hz, power in dB

+These PSDs were smoothed to reduce variance.
 During smoothing, there is a tradeoff between enhancing frequency resolution and reducing variance of the PSDs (i.e. increasing repeatability).
-These PSDs were smoothed to reduce variance.
-This choice gives a clearer general picture of station noise by reducing power smear, it is consistent with steps used to generate the Peterson new high and low noise models to which they are being compared and it optimizes data storage.
-Consequently, features requiring detailed frequency resolution will appear smeared in these PSDs.
+This choice gives a clearer general picture of station noise by reducing power smear, it is consistent with steps used to generate the Peterson new high and low noise models to which they are being compared, and it optimizes data storage.
+Consequently, narrow-bandwidth features will appear smeared across frequencies in these PSDs.